 Home Renovation Permits Explained

 MDI Custom Homes is a licensed general contractor that pulls and manages all required renovation permits and inspections on behalf of the homeowner.
-This page explains how renovation permits work, when they are required, and how they are handled during professionally managed construction projects.
+This page explains how renovation permits work, when they are required, and how they are handled during professionally managed renovation projects.

 What Is a Home Renovation Permit?